 The following are some examples of 6th Grade Math Word Problems that deals with ratio and proportions.
-The word problems are solved with the help of block diagrams or bar model (Singapore Math)
+The word problems are solved with the help of tape diagrams, block diagrams or bar model (Singapore Math)

 More Math Word Problems